Tobi Kahn: Exhibitions and public commissions

 Kahn was selected as one of nine artists to be included in the 1985 New Horizons in American Art exhibition at the Solomon R. Guggenheim Museum.

 Kahn's work has also been exhibited at The Museum of Fine Arts, Houston, TX, The Weatherspoon Art Museum, NC, Fairfield University Art Museum, CT, Colby College Museum of Art, ME, The Skirball Cultural Center, CA, the Museum of Contemporary Religious Art in St. Louis, the Evansville Museum and in the Museum of Biblical Art (MOBIA) in New York.

-Collections

-Kahn's work is represented in the follow public collections: